steven-riaan-piek/Sentiment-Analysis-Project/Model/README.md

 ## Objective

-The objective of this phase was to build machine learning classification models to predict the sentiment of movie reviews (positive or negative) and to identify the best-performing model for this task.
+The objective of this phase was to develop machine learning classification models to predict the sentiment of movie reviews (positive or negative) and to determine the better-performing model.

 ## Approach

-### Data Preparation
+### Data Loading

-The dataset used was the IMDB movie reviews dataset.
+The dataset was loaded from a CSV file located at:
+`mlg381/data/IMDBDataset.csv`

+The dataset contains:

+* `review`: textual movie reviews
-The target variable was `sentiment`.
+* `sentiment`: target variable (positive or negative)

-The feature variable was `review`.
-Text data was cleaned by converting to lowercase, removing HTML tags, removing non-alphabetic characters, and eliminating unnecessary whitespace.
+Initial checks were performed to inspect the dataset shape, columns, and class distribution.

+### Data Cleaning

+Text preprocessing was applied to prepare the data for machine learning.
+The following steps were performed:

+* Conversion of all text to lowercase
+* Removal of non-alphabetic characters using regular expressions

+This ensured that the text data was standardized and noise was reduced.

 ### Feature Extraction

-Text data was transformed into numerical features using TF-IDF vectorization.
+Text data was converted into numerical features using TF-IDF vectorization.
 A maximum of 5000 features was used to represent the most important words in the dataset.

 ### Train-Test Split